Auditor General's Findings

-The Universal Service Fund (USF) does not have formal policies and procedures in place to manage delinquencies.
+The Auditor General Department’s 2015 Activity Based Audit of the Universal Service Fund (USF), determined that the entity does not have formal policies and procedures in place to manage delinquencies.
 USF records showed that amounts owed to the Fund from universal service levy have increased from $81.7 million as at April 2012 to $117.8 million as at March 2015.

 This represents a 44 per cent increase over the period.
 Nonetheless, during the same period, universal service levy collection increased by 48 per cent; with actual collections including both bad debt recoveries and amounts owed from previous years.